wp-plugins/wp-easycart/readme.txt

 == Changelog ==

+= 1.1.24 =
+* Bug Fix - When cart item totals went over 1k in price, javascript updater failed.
+Fixed.
+* Addition - For VAT users, enter a vat coupon by typing VATxxx, where xxx is anything after vat.
+Also check the free item box and this coupon will be detected and used as a VAT free order coupon.
+* Addition - Store owners can now turn on a required and visible billing address section for registering users.
+Available to new theme installs only.
+* Improvement - Instead of showing country 2 digit code, now showing full name throughout store.
+Available to new theme installs only.
+* Note: Testing completed for users wanting to use wp-super-cache.
+You should just add the store, cart, and account page names to the exclude box in the wp-super-cache settings.
+Works Perfect this way.
+* Addition - Added a new Dark Non-Responsive theme to the download, for users with dark backgrounds on their themes.
 = 1.1.23 =
 * Bug Fix - Emailers are improved
 * Improvement - Admin upgrades, shipping method ordering improved for live shipping